 Nuru Kenya Celebrates Challenges at Humentum Africa

 On June 2, Nuru Kenya and Nuru Social Enterprises presented virtually for Humentum Africa.
 Humentum brings together international relief and development organizations to share best practices, learn from one another, and collaborate on larger opportunities.
-Nuru Kenya’s presentation focused on building sustainable business solutions for the rural poor and was attended by 37 live participants.
+Nuru Kenya’s presentation focused on building sustainable business solutions amid challenges for the rural poor and was attended by 37 live participants.

 Nuru Kenya Managing Director Pauline Wambeti, alongside Nuru Social Enterprises Managing Director Tom Kibet and Nuru Kenya Cooperative and Market Linkage Program Manager Fatuma A. Nyanjong, shared an overview of programming efforts in rural livelihoods, financial inclusion, and preventative healthcare, focusing on the importance of pivoting when new challenges arise.